-Metric Definition and Relevance: Large trees are important to forest managers for multiple reasons: they have a greater likelihood of survival from fire; they are an important source of seed stock; they provide vitally important wildlife habitat; and they contribute to other critical processes like carbon storage and nutrient cycling.
-Large trees are often the focus of management in order to protect existing ones and to foster recruitment of future ones.
-In consultation with National Forests, "large trees" have been designated in three categories, 24"-30", 30"-40", and >40"" dbh.
-The data provided are an estimate of density of trees (in each dbh class) within a pixel.
+Metric Definition and Relevance: Large trees are important to forest managers as they have a greater likelihood of survival from fire, provide sources of seed stock, wildlife habitat, and contribute to other critical processes like carbon storage and nutrient cycling.
+Large trees are often the focus of management in order to protect existing ones and to foster future ones.
+In consultation with National Forests, "large trees" have been designated as greater than 30" dbh.